 Healthy Futures program provides women and families with:

-· Support from a registered nurse during pregnancy and throughout the first two years of your child’s life.
+- Support from a registered nurse during pregnancy and throughout the first six months of your child’s life.

 - After baby is born, a registered nurse can visit participants in their home to answer questions and connect participants with community resources.

 - Participants will receive periodic newsletters in the mail with information on immunizations, safety, nutrition, and other issues affecting pregnancy and child development up to age 5.

-Healthy Futures is available through a partnership with local health care providers, health departments, and Munson Medical Center.
+Healthy Futures is available through a partnership of local health care providers, health departments, and Munson Medical Center.

 Healthy Families will share child growth and development information and activities with you, along with personalized, family-focused support in the comfort and convenience of your home.
 Your family support coach can share information on the resources available in your community.

 - Will service families from prenatal time to the child’s 4th Birthday.